Zentro/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 Also keep in mind of your operating system may have a local firewall such as Windows Firewall or Ubuntu's Uncomplicated Firewall (ufw) that may prohibit anyone from connecting to your server including your local network.

+## Installation and setup

-## Linux
+### with Linux

 As mentioned earlier, this guide makes many assumptions about your technical know-how with Linux.
 While this guide makes no assumptions about your Linux distribution, this guide will be using Debian 11.
-This guide also assumes

-### Installation

-1.
+1. Uhm
 ```
 wget https://files.rigsofrods.org/
 ```